What is Ansible?

 - erlang

-Dictionaries and lists can also be represented in an abbreviated form if you really want to:
+Dictionaries and lists can also be represented in an abbreviated form if you really want to:---

 martin: {name: Martin D'vloper, job: Developer, skill: Elite}